suupic/slate/source/index.md

 ---
-title: API Reference
+title: API 参考文档

 language_tabs:
-  - shell
+  - Android
-  - ruby
+  - PHP
-  - python
+  - Java

 toc_footers:
  - <a href='#'>Sign Up for a Developer Key</a>
  - <a href='http://github.com/tripit/slate'>Documentation Powered by Slate</a>
 ---

-# Introduction
+# 简介

 Welcome to the Kittn API!
 You can use our API to access Kittn API endpoints, which can get information on various cats, kittens, and breeds in our database.